-A lot of travelers have explored the diverse culture of different countries in Asia, known for its long-standing glorious history, its beaches, deserts, hill stations, temples, scrumptious foods, colorful attire and friendly population.
+Many travelers have explored the diverse culture of different countries in Asia, which is known for its long-standing glorious history, its beaches, deserts, hill stations, temples, scrumptious foods, colorful attire and friendly population.

-Asia is incredibly fast, and it is almost impossible to travel all of it in one go.
-From the tourism point of view, Southeast Asia is the ultimate retreat and here’s an elaborate list of countries, tourist spots, restaurants, monuments, temples, eateries, markets, and experiences you can include in your Asia’s bucket list "best places to visit in Asia":
+Asia is incredibly fast-paced, and it is almost impossible to travel all of it in one go.
+From a tourism point of view, Southeast Asia is the ultimate retreat and here’s an elaborate list of countries, tourist spots, restaurants, monuments, temples, eateries, markets, and experiences you can include in your Asia’s bucket list.

-This beautiful video about things to do in Vietnam is from Nomadic Samuel channel.
+This beautiful video about things to do in Vietnam is from Nomadic Samuel channel

 Situated in The Quang Nam Province of Vietnam, Hoi embraces enchanting wooden shop-houses, French-colonial houses, canals, and famous Chinese temples.